 Apart from providing milk and meat, the pygmy goats are also great pets.
 Many people like them because they are very cooperative, responsive, and lovely.
 As the smallness goat breed, their height ranges between 15 and 20 inches while their average weight is about 50 pounds.

 The pygmy goats are highly resilient and can thrive in different environments.
 They produce up to 2 litres of milk per day with a butterfat content of between 4.5% and 11%.
 The Pygmy goat looks like a dwarf due to their stocky body and short lets.

 Pygmy goat average lifespan is between 10-15 years.

 The alpine goats are friendly and sociable but very alert due to their erected ears.
 They can survive in nearly all climate and weather.
 That explains they are widespread across the world.
-The goat coat occurs in many colors, including black, white, gray, and brown.
+The goat coat occurs in many colours, including black, white, grey, and brown.

 Alpine goat average life expectancy is between 8- 12 years.

 The Boer goat that originated from South Africa.
 The goat was originally bread by Dutch farmers.
 This bread was brought in the United States in the early 1990s.
 It is currently the most famous goat for meal production in the US.
 Additionally, Boer goats have high disease resistance and can survive and thrive in nearly every climate and environment.

 Boer goat has a distinctive brown head, a white body, and long pendulous ears.
 While most people keep Boer goats for meat production, a growing number of people are also keeping them as pets.
 This is because of their laid back personality and large size.